madsciencetist/frigate/docs/docs/configuration/hardware_acceleration.md

 ### NVIDIA Jetson (Nano, NX, AGX)

 A separate docker image is available that is based on Jetpack/L4T.
 It comes with an official NVIDIA `ffmpeg` build with codecs that use the Jetson's dedicated media engine.
-Use the `frigate-jetpack` image with the nvidia container
+Use the `frigate-jetson` image with the nvidia container
 runtime:

 ##### Docker Run CLI